-When is the 2017 Calgary Folk Music Festival?
+When s the 2018 Calgary Folk Music Festival?

 Session and concert programming

 Friday 3:00 – 5:45 PM